 Cutting back on your treatment to save money isn’t usually an option when it comes to medical marijuana, but there are some smart ways to maximize the effects of your doses and thus reduce how much marijuana you need every day.
 In turn, this can reduce the cost of treatment since your supply may last longer.

 Did you know that what you eat can affect how long your marijuana high lasts?
-A 2015 study indicated that foods rich in omega-3 fatty acids, some terpenes, and/or cannabinoids can boost THC absorption in the bloodstream and enhance the effects of CBD as well.
+A 2015 study indicated that foods rich in omega-3 fatty acids, some terpenes, and/or cannabinoids can boost THC absorption in the bloodstream.

 Eating certain foods while consuming cannabis, then, can maximize the health effects of your dose, which means you won’t need to take another dose so quickly.